 3. Your teeth feel loose.

+Loose teeth can be a sign of thinning bone and serious infections, such as periodontitis.
 If you have noticed that your teeth have begun to feel a little loose, you should definitely visit a periodontist.
 Even if you think it is just your imagination, it’s a good idea to schedule an examination, since this could be a very early sign of serious gum disease and underlying bone damage.

 4. Your gums are receding.